 A. oasis.owwa.gov.ph- This is the easiest part.
 There isn’t so much to fill up and easy to follow.
 Just provide all the necessary personal details and will not even take you more than 5 minutes to fill up.

 B. http://www.onehealthpass.com.ph- (this is only required if you are traveling via Gulf Air).
-Although it’ s a little bit confusing registering at first (I have to register for three person, myself, my husband and my baby), and I wasn’t able to fill it up correctly the first time.
+Although it’s a little bit confusing registering at first (I have to register for three person, myself, my husband and my baby), I wasn’t able to fill it up correctly the first time.
 So, I’ve tried several times to accomplish.
-Please read all the questions carefully and repeatedly as there are some confusing questions that needs your concentration as so not to start over again.
+Please read all the questions carefully and repeatedly as there are some confusing questions that need your concentration as so not to start over again.

 From what we were told, the health pass will send an email to POLO (I also received a notification email from the site to POLO) to verify if the vaccination details you provided in the form are accurate (make sure to write down your complete vaccination details such as type of vaccine, date and batch number of first dose and second dose, including Health Center where vaccination has been done.